Daimler V8 engines: Design and development

 Adapting the Triumph head design for use in a saloon car engine required much work in reducing friction and improving timing.

 Much of the development of the prototype engine was carried out by Dr. J. N. H. Tait.
 Tait had been involved with Donald Healey in the early post war years, working successfully on modified Riley 2½-litre Big Four engines, the final incarnation of which was used in 1953 Zethrin Rennsport prototype, delivering close to 200 bhp with surprising tractability.

-The two sizes of the Daimler derivative engines share similar but not identical external dimensions and design, the 4.5 litre being longer, deeper and wider.
-Although it is just possible to substitute one for the other, it requires a good deal of alteration of mountings, exhaust piping, etc.

 Limited investment in tooling for the 2.5-litre engine led to limited production capacity, with a maximum weekly output of 140 engines, and the 4.5 litre was only ever made in small quantities.
 This prescribed maximum output was never achieved during the production of the engine.

 Specifications

-The 90 degree V8 engine has part-hemispherical combustion chambers with two overhead valves per cylinder operated by push-rods from a single chain-driven camshaft positioned centrally high up in the vee.
-Aluminium alloy pistons with steel connecting rods run in a cast chrome-iron block with sand-cast high-tensile light alloy heads and crankcase housing a short stiff dynamically balanced crankshaft carried on five bearings.
+The 90 degree V8 engine has a cast iron block, a short, stiff, dynamically balanced crankshaft carried on five bearings, light-alloy heads with part-hemispherical combustion chambers, and two push-rod operated overhead valves per cylinder operated by a single chain-driven camshaft positioned centrally high up in the vee.
+Other claims maintain the pistons are aluminium alloy pistons, the connecting rods steel, the block cast chrome-iron, and the heads a sand-cast high-tensile light alloy.
 The nose of the crankshaft carries a torsional vibration damper, a four or six-bladed fan, and the pulley for the triangulated thin belt drive for the dynamo and water pump.
-The dynamo is located between the cylinder blocks on the smaller 2.5.
+The dynamo is located between the cylinder banks on the smaller 2.5.
 At the rear the drive is taken from the back of the camshaft for the distributor positioned high above the unit behind the two semi-downdraught SU carburettors.
 There is a separate exhaust system for each bank of cylinders.
 Light alloy is used for the valve covers, tappet blocks, sump and inlet manifolds.
 Cooling is by pump and fan with a thermostatic by-pass control.